kli34/Checkpoint3/README.md

 1. -- Rank the quality_of_education from the lowest to highest in the US

 For Q1, we are ranking the world rank (USA) based on quality of education (Ranking, not score) from highest to lowest.
+Firstly, the dataset gave us world and quality of education.
 After coding, we have our top 10 colleges ordered by quality of education ASC, the lower number they have, the higher rank they've got.
+And then we have school with first place ranks first (Quality of education) in the world, and school with 3rd place ranks second for the quality of education.

 ```SQL
 SELECT world_rank,quality_of_education